Camp Barkeley

 Text-to-speech Audio

-German prisoners of war were also held Camp Barkley.
-Distressingly, two months after the camp opened, twelve managed to escape, alarming residents of Abilene.
-Thankfully the Germans were all captured within a week.
+German prisoners of war were also held captive at Camp Barkley.
+Distressingly, two months after the camp opened, twelve managed to escape which alarmed residents of Abilene.
+Thankfully, the prisoners were all captured within one week after their escape.
 The camp, which was basically a small city—complete with a hospital, four theaters, a bakery, and other buildings—was dismantled in September 1945 and ownership went back to the previous owners.
+The cadets and military personnel were housed mainly in hutments save for 4,000 stationed in the barracks.

 Sources